HeitorMD3/infinibrick.xyz/content/_index.md

 ### Documentation

 OpenBlox uses Doxygen to document the C++ API.
-The documentation for the latest build is available [on the Jenkins server](https://ci.openblox.org/job/libopenblox/doxygen/).
+The documentation for the latest build is available on [doxygen.openblox.org](https://doxygen.openblox.org).

 Documentation for the Lua API is located on [a separate site](https://docs.openblox.org).